Maryville College: Athletics

-Maryville College sponsors 16 varsity sports under the guidelines of NCAA Division III.
-Varsity sports include men's and women's soccer, men's and women's cross country, women's volleyball, men's and women's basketball, men's and women's golf, men's and women's tennis, baseball, softball, and the newest sports of men's and women's outdoor track and field effective in 2022–23.
+Maryville College sponsors 17 varsity sports under the guidelines of NCAA Division III.
+They are a founding member of the Collegiate Conference of the South (CCS) after they split with Maryville's former conference USA South.
+They are affiliate members in Southern Athletic Association for Football and Women's Golf.

+Maryville plans to move to Southern Athletic Association in the 2026-27 academic year as a full member.

 Maryville also sponsors a varsity women's equestrian team; while that sport is recognized by the NCAA as part of its Emerging Sports for Women program, Division III has yet to incorporate equestrian into the Emerging Sports program.
 Finally, Maryville lists its female cheerleaders (but not its male cheerleaders) and all-female dance team as varsity teams on its athletic website.

-Maryville previously competed in the Great South Athletic Conference, with football competing in the USA South Athletic Conference.
-All teams began competing in the USA South in fall 2012.

-At the end of the 2021–22 school year, the USA South underwent an amicable split.
-Ten of the then 19 members remained in the USA South, and eight members, including Maryville, formed the new Collegiate Conference of the South (CCS).
-(One other member left for a third conference.)
-With football and women's golf not being sponsored by CCS, Maryville continues to house those sports in the USA South.
+Football

+The Maryville Scots football team was the second sponsored sport at Maryville, started in 1889 by Maryville Scots Athletics Hall of Fame member, Kin Takahashi, who served as team captain, quarterback, and head coach from 1892 to 1897.

 In football, Maryville played in the 1947 Tangerine Bowl – the inaugural playing of what is now the Citrus Bowl – losing 31–6 to Catawba College.